 A Marine’s life is a hard life.
 It’s also a fulfilling one.

-And no one has completed a more lasting career in the United States Marine Corps than Col. Edmund J. Bowen, who is now officially retired after more than 43 years of service.
+Take the story of veteran United States Marine Corps Col. Edmund J. Bowen, who officially retired after more than 43 years of service in 2017.
+No one has completed a more lasting career.

 He retired during a solemn, ceremonial tribute hosted recently in Washington, D.C., according to Stars and Stripes.
 At the time of his retirement, Col. Bowen was the longest active U.S. Marine on duty.